SW7050 - Practice Learning 2 (2019/20)

 4. Apply a critical reflection and analysis to inform and provide a rationale for decision making using critical thinking supported by creativity and professional curiosity.
 Apply judgement and authority to intervene with individuals, families and communities using a range of practice and communication skills to identify needs and risks, provide support to promote independence, and to prevent harm, neglect and abuse.

-There are two summative assessment strategies for this module and this is made up of a case study and a placement portfolio.
+There are two summative assessment strategies for this module, and this is made up of a practice study and a placement portfolio.
+The student must pass both assessments.

-• The second component will require the compilation of placement practice portfolio that includes:
+• The second component will be the compilation of a placement practice portfolio that includes (but not limited to):

 Feedback from professionals and or colleagues within the agency

-The assessment of the student’s practice capability against the PCF at the level required at the end of the first placement made by the practice educator.
+The assessment of the student’s practice capability against the PCF at the level required at the end of the final placement made by the practice educator

-A written report from the practice educator outlining the student’s progress to demonstrate capability in relation to the PCF in a format outlined in the placement handbook.
+A written report from the practice educator outlining the student’s progress to demonstrate capability in relation to the PCF and KSS

-The practice educator will be required to conclude their report with a Pass/Fail
+The practice educator will be required to conclude their report with the recommendation of either a Pass/Fail.

 Burton, J. (2016) Practice Learning in Social work.
 Palgrave